+PT-1704-11

-PT-1704-10 LEL Luncheons/Operation Impacts \$10,000
+LEL Luncheons/Operation Impacts

 Operation Impact is the gathering of local law enforcement agencies based upon their geographic location.
 The gatherings are designed to encourage cooperation and resource utilization between agencies on efforts to promote traffic safety in their region.
+KDOT is currently working with several law enforcement agencies in the Wichita are to create and support a similar effort as the one conducted in the Kansas City area.